DataDog/documentation/content/en/synthetics/browser_tests/_index.md

    {{% tab "Time & Language" %}}

-  By default, timezone will be set to UTC and language will be set to English (en).
-To define language, use the corresponding 2 or 3 digit ISO code for this language found [here][19].
+  By default, timezone is set to UTC, and language is set to English (en).
+To define a language, use the corresponding 2 or 3 digit [ISO code][19].

    {{% /tab %}}
    {{< /tabs >}}